kanaverse/kana-paper/paper.md

 The exported results can be quickly reloaded in a new browser session, allowing users or their collaborators to explore existing results without repeating the computation.
 Indeed, kana's "explore-only" mode can be used more generally for single-cell analysis results in other formats, e.g., to load RDS or H5AD files containing pre-computed clusterings and low-dimensional embeddings.
 Similarly, the exported configuration can be used to restore the analysis session for further parameter tuning and iteration.

+From a user perspective, kana's interface is quite similiar to those of other single-cell web applications like Cellxgene.
+In fact, most single-cell user interfaces have very similar layouts and functionality due to the commonality of the analysis steps and the standardized nature of the results. kana's novelty comes from how the analysis is performed - unlike most other applications, we do not rely on a backend server, but perform the analysis directly on the user's machine.
+Importantly, this is achieved via the browser and does not require installation of additional software like, e.g., the 10X Genomics Loupe browser.

 # Implementation details